The HPC Pool

 We make available to the HPC Pool the CSF’s installed applications, its scratch filesystem, the home filesystem and any additional research data storage filesystems that you may have access to.
 This is for convenience.
 Jobs are submitted to the HPC Pool via the CSF batch system.
 However, CSF job scheduling does not affect HPC Pool job scheduling.
 Also, CSF job usage accounting is separate to HPC Pool job usage accounting.

 Please note: If you’re not an existing user of the CSF and aren’t sure if your work is suitable for the HPC Pool (which is aimed at larger high-performance parallel software) then the CSF may be suitable for your work instead.
 This is a more general-purpose system that can accommodate smaller parallel jobs, 1-core jobs, and jobs where you wish to run many copies of the same application to process many datasets.
 Please see the general CSF information for more information and how to access the CSF.
-Alternatively contact us by emailing its-ri-team@manchester.ac.uk and we will be happy to advise which system is most appropriate for your work.
+Alternatively contact us via our form and we will be happy to advise which system is most appropriate for your work.

 How do I get access to The HPC Pool?